the-full-stack/fsdl-text-recognizer/instructions/lab5.md

 # Lab 5: Experimentation

-In this lab we will introduce the IAM handwriting dataset, and give you a chance to try out different things, run experiments, and review results on wandb.
+In this lab we will introduce the IAM handwriting dataset, and give you a chance to try out different things, run experiments, and review results on W&B.

+## W&B Setup

+First, let's set up W&B again.
+We're going to do it a little differently this time.
+Run `wandb init`.
+For the team, choose fsdl, and for the project, name it `fsdl-text-recognizer-project`.

+This will let us all share a project.
+We'll be able to see all of our runs, including network parameters and performance.

 ## IAM Dataset